UKGovernmentBEIS/payment-practices-reporting/README.md

 ## Configuration

+The application is designed to start up successfully even if no configuration has been provided.
+In this case the configuration system will wire in mock versions of the three external services, namely the Companies House Search API, the Companies House OAuth 2 api and the GOV Notify service.

-### Companies House API
+### Companies House Search API
-You'll need to obtain an API key for making calls to the Companies House API.
+You'll need to obtain an API key for making calls to the Companies House Search API.
 Go to the Companies House [developer hub](https://developer.companieshouse.gov.uk/api/docs/), register an account and create a new application.
 One of the pieces of information provided is an API key.
 You can provide this key to the application by setting the